intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/super_resolution/README.md

-# Orca PyTorch estimator on BSDS300 dataset
+# Orca PyTorch Super Resolution example on BSDS300 dataset

-This is an example to show you how to use analytics-zoo orca PyTorch Estimator to implement [super-resolution](https://github.com/leonardozcm/examples/tree/master/super_resolution).

-# Requirements
-* Python 3.7
-* torch 1.5.0 or above
-* torchvision 0.6.0 or above
-* Apache Spark 2.4.3
-* ray 0.8.4
-* PIL 8.0.0
+We demonstrate how to easily run synchronous distributed Pytorch training using Pytorch Estimator of Project Orca in Analytics Zoo.
+This is an example using the efficient sub-pixel convolution layer to train on BSDS3000 dataset, using crops from the 200 training images, and evaluating on crops of the 100 test images.
+See [here](https://github.com/leonardozcm/examples/tree/master/super_resolution) for the original single-node version of this example provided by Pytorch.

 ## Prepare environments
 We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the environments, especially if you want to run on a yarn cluster(yarn-client mode only).